kipters/pokespeare/README.md

 Refer to the respective `--help` subcommands for options.

+## Running

+When running on Visual Studio Code or Codespaces a launch profile is already provided and configured, just press F5.

+From the command line, run `dotnet run -p src/Pokespeare`.

+Default env vars and configuration are in `src/Pokespeare/properties/launchProfile.json`, append the `--no-launch-profile` argument to ignore it or use `--launch-profile` to point to a different launch profile.

 ## Deploying

 A Dockerfile is provided for builds.
 It uses the following build arguments: